lholman/OneBuild/README.md

 Much of the logic within each phase of the build pipeline relies heavily on convention, thus no configuration.
 Adhere to the following convention and OneBuild should just work.

 ###Execution###
-* The OneBuild `Build.bat` bootstrap script and Invoke-Build `OneBuild.build.ps1` build script *must* sit alongside the Visual Studio solution file(s) you intend to build.
+* The OneBuild `OneBuild.bat` bootstrap script and Invoke-Build `OneBuild.build.ps1` build script *must* sit alongside the Visual Studio solution file(s) you intend to build.
 If you install with NuGet these are copied for you when executing `PM> Install-Package Nunit`

 ###Invoke-UnitTests###
 * To be executed with [NUnit](http://www.nunit.org/), NUnit test assemblies *must*